ga-wdi-boston/mongodb-crud/README.md

 What do we see?

-*   MongoDB gave each of our documents a unique ID field, called _id.
+-   MongoDB gave each of our documents a unique ID field, called _id.
-*   MongoDB doesn't care that some documents have fewer or more attributes.
+-   MongoDB doesn't care that some documents have fewer or more attributes.

 ### Code along: Read

 Together we'll build a query to get all the cities.
 How about with some over a certain population size.

-Woah, this looks like javascript.
-I wonder if we could use javascript?...

 ### Practice: Read